KINFOO/kde-booklet/kde.md

 ## Kontact

-_Personal Information Management_ never been this easy. _Kontact_ contains an application for each aspect of your personal information. _KMail_ provides you the most advanced email features. _KOrganizer_ allows you to handle your agenda on your Desktop. _Akregator_ gather all your RSS feeds.
-It is even possible to have a quick overview of all Kontact applications using _Summary_ which display all new events.
+_Personal Information Management_ has never been this easy. _Kontact_ contains an application for each aspect of your personal information. _KMail_ provides you the most advanced email features. _KOrganizer_ allows you to handle your agenda and todos. _Akregator_ gather all your RSS feeds.
+It is even possible to have a quick overview of all Kontact applications using the summary view.
+Never miss an appointment again!

 ![KOrganizer](https://raw.github.com/KINFOO/kde-booklet/master/images/kontact/korganizer.png "KOrganizer in action")